KevinNavarreteParra/migration/README.md

 The goal of migration is to quickly and easily migrate all your R packages from one computer to another.

+**Note that this package is still under development and subject to change significantly.**

 ## Installation

 You can install the development version of migration like so: